Curriculum Vitae (CV)

 - Use lines, bold, italics, or all capital letters to make key information stand out.

 - Note: The term CV is also the word used in many foreign countries to describe a resume.
-If you are applying to jobs in other countries, stop by CIS for guidance.
+If you are applying to jobs in other countries, make an appointment with your career counselor for guidance.